mightyleader/CDiCloudIcon/README.md

 This is a simple subclass of UIView, uses a UIBezierPath to draw arcs and then closes the path.
 Default colour is white border with no fill.

-If you'd like to us it in your iOS app feel free, just give me/it a quick mention somewhere in the app, settings or about page and drop me a line to let em know.
+If you'd like to use it in your iOS app feel free, just give me/it a quick mention somewhere in the app, settings or about page and drop me a line to let em know.
 Basically just share the love, it'd be nice if it ended up being ubiquitous.

 You can use the default initializer inherited from UIView: initWithFrame:(CGRect)rect